-This two-part live online crisis skills course covers how to engage the press during a PR crisis and how to take control of communication in the crucial early moments after a negative news event.
+This crisis communication course covers how to take control of media communication following a negative news event.
 You will learn to activate crisis systems and develop positioning rapidly, take charge of the news media, and manage the online space.
-Topics include crisis protocols, rapid message creation and videotaped interview coaching.
+Topics include crisis protocols and rapid message creation.

 This course is available both live online and face-to-face.

 - Face to face (London) | One full day | £575 +VAT

 - Face to face (Dubai) | One day | Media One Hotel | $695 +VAT